jeed123456789/data_science_project2/README.md

   This project is another project from the [data_science_project](https://github.com/shpark61/data_science_project) which I participated in.
 ## Project description
-  The aim in this project was to find the correlation between various life factors to life expectnacy.
+  The aim in this project was to find the correlation between various life factors to life expectancy.
 I expected that GDP would have one of the strongest correlation with life expectancy.

   Prior to settling with this topic, I had been looking around a topic concerning suicide rates and the happiness level.
 Even though I could find data regarding the two topics, I was unable to find a way to express the correlation or causation that could be found by comparing the two datasets.
 Luckily, I was able to stumble in this topic and reach a fair conclusion using the data I found.